John Bolton pleads not guilty to mishandling classified information in US

 He faces eight counts of transmitting national defence information and 10 counts of unlawfully retaining such information, each with the potential for 10 years in prison.
 If found guilty, he could spend the rest of his life in prison.

-Bolton has served under four Republican presidents: He was an assistant attorney general under Ronald Reagan, a diplomat under George HW Bush, an ambassador to the United Nations under George W Bush and a national security advisor for Donald Trump.
+Bolton has served under four Republican presidents: He was an assistant attorney general under Ronald Reagan, a diplomat under George HW Bush, an ambassador to the United Nations under George W Bush and a national security adviser for Donald Trump.

 But it is his relationship with Trump that has raised concerns that his prosecution could be politically motivated.